If a client offers a position but less pay for the first few months because of my lack of experience in a technology should I accept the offer?

-Without knowing any specific details, about the technology or your overall experience, the short answer is yes it is completely normal to work for slightly less amount for gaining experience or have an industry exposure.
+Without knowing any specific details about the technology or your overall experience, the short answer is yes, it is entirely reasonable to work for slightly less amount for gaining knowledge or have an industry exposure.

 There are other aspects to consider.
-So let me also share them to help you take the decision.
+So let me also share them to help you make the decision.

 What stage of the career are you in?

 Can you get the basics of life moving with the reduction in pay?